mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/webloz.png">
         <p>
-          In high school I was taking a part in different National competitions in software development.
+          In high school, I was taking apart in National competitions in software development.
 According to the rules, students have to develop a complete software project on whatever topic we want to and present it in front of a jury from Sofia University.
         </p>
         <p>
           For one of these competitions, I developed a CMS system from scratch (yes, not even jQuery) with intensive Ajax usage (yes, Ajax was a big thing back then...we used to do hidden frame for browsers which didn't have XMLHttpRequest support).
 My CMS system was awarded and was used as official website for my high school.